• Skip to primary navigation

 Instructions

-• Place the meat between two layers of cling film.
-Tenderize the meat slightly using a meat mallet.
-Mix 1 heaped teaspoon of the mustard, the grated garlic, salt, pepper, herbs, and paprika powder.
-Rub the chops with the mixture, place in a flat dish and cover with cling film.
-Let marinate in the fridge for at about 4-5 hours.
-Take the meat out of the fridge about 30 minutes before cooking.
+• Marinate chops: Mix 1 heaped teaspoon of the mustard, the grated garlic, salt, pepper, herbs, and paprika powder.
+Rub the chops with the mixture, place in a flat dish, and cover with cling film.
+Let marinate in the fridge for 4-5 hours.
+Remove the meat from the fridge about 30 minutes before cooking.

 Nutrition